ohler55/oj/README.md

 ## <a name="release">Release Notes</a>

-### Release 1.3.1
+### Release 1.3.2

- - Fixed time zone issue with :xmlschema date format.

- - extconf.rb fixed to not pause on some OSs when checking CentOS special case.
+ - Fixed compile problems with native Ruby on OS X 10.8 (Mountain Lion)

 ## <a name="description">Description</a>